nickxtaylor/Mechatronics-MEGN540/README.md

-This repository contains academic content from a mechatronics course.
-This course focused on the embedded interface between mechanical and electrical subsystems of an RC skid-steer car.
-My final project was to build a solar tracker which made use of an arduino which interfaced with a sensing module composed of a photoresistor array and a dual axis motor systsem using 2 SG90 servo motors.
+This branch contains files from a project to build a small autonmous solar tracker using 2 SG90 servo motors, a passive sensing array module composed of light-dependent resistors and an arduino.